Luxendo/luxendo-image/README.md

 ### The "main" file

-A "main" file links to all the datasets in the Luxendo Image files (other `.lux.h5` files), including the `metadata` dataset (containing `processingInformation`).
-It contains separate links to all the different resolution levels of the image data.
+A "main" file links to all the datasets in the other Luxendo Image files (other `.lux.h5` files), including the `metadata` dataset (containing `processingInformation`).
+It has a nested structure as described above.
+And it contains separate links to all the different resolution levels of the image data.
 It can link to multiple channels, time points, cameras, stacks, etc.
 The "main" file that links to the data in the `raw` folder is called `main_raw.lux.h5`.
 A "main" file that links to both `raw` and `processed` data is called `main_processed.lux.h5`.

-A "main" file has a nested structure (example):
+A "main" file has a structure (example):

 ```
 timepoint_First